Understanding OCD: Prevalence, Symptoms, and Effective Management

 5. Select for authenticity

 In research examining the factors that ultimately influence change in the therapeutic context, the therapeutic relationship was found to be responsible for 30% of change, second only to the characteristics of the client such as their personality (40%).
 That’s a big deal!
 It has actually been found that the specific therapeutic approach only accounts for 15% of change.
-While this is still significant, it really drives home the notion that being able to form a strong relationship with your therapist, one where you feel comfortable being open, honest, and vulnerable with them, is really important.
+While this is still significant, it really drives home the importance of being able to form a strong relationship with your therapist, one where you feel comfortable being open, honest, and vulnerable with them.
 Once you’ve talked to a couple of different therapists and clarified what you are looking for, you can then use that information, along with your own sense of comfort in those conversations, to help inform your choice.

 6. Don't give up if it doesn't work out